carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 change it in some other way.
 Just do the reformating as a separate commit from the functionality change.

-The ultimate goal of these guidelines is the increase readability and maintainability of our common source base.
+The ultimate goal of these guidelines is to increase the readability and maintainability of our common source base.
 If you have suggestions for topics to be included, please mail them to `Chris <mailto:sabre@nondot.org>`_.